How do we sew our Tablecloths, Napkins, Overlays, Chair Covers, Sashes & more?

 What is a Baby Hem Edge?

-Construction of a Baby Hem Edge is a narrow rolled hem sewn with a single needle.
-The fabric is double turned with a small fold to reduce edge visibility and create a durable product.
-Hem Edge allows for Napkins and non-sturdy tablecloths like Burlap or Vintage Linen fabrics to last multiple washes.
+A Baby Hem is a narrow rolled hem sewn with a single needle.
+The fabric edge is double-turned to reduce visibility and create a clean, durable finish—especially helpful for items that will be washed frequently.